-At the Eye Institute of West Florida, we treat the most complex retina-vitreous disorders in a safe and caring environment.
-Our Tampa Bay retina specialists are world-renowned experts at diagnosing eye diseases and offering the latest treatment options.
+At The Eye Institute of West Florida, we treat the most complex retina-vitreous disorders in a safe and caring environment.
+Our fellowship-trained Retina Specialists are world-renowned experts at diagnosing eye diseases and offering the latest treatment options.

 The retina is a very thin tissue lining the back wall of the eye that is connected to the brain.
 The outer part of the retina is nourished by a single special layer of cells called the retinal pigment epithelium that lies underneath the retina like a pad under a carpet on the floor.

 The transparent cornea and lens in the front of the eye focus incoming images onto a central area of the retina called the macula.
 The retina converts these images into a chemical message that is sent to the brain.
 The macula is where incoming light is focused.
 The macula is the only part of the retina which allows you to read the small print and perform visual tasks that require fine or “central” vision.
 The retina outside of the macula is responsible for the “side” or peripheral vision.